mschuldi-lab/schuldiner-sop/docs/original_sop/transformations.md

 * If you want to simply replace a selection marker in your strain, you can do that using designated plasmids in our plasmid list or using primers that will amplify a different selection from a plasmid of choice, where the promoter and terminator are the same as in your strain.
 This way, there will be a recombination in the promoter and terminator areas flanking the resistance and you will be able to swap it.

-* It is very helpful to keep a good and clear file of all your transformations, so you can easily find what you did and with which primers (see suggestion below)
+* It is very helpful to keep a good and clear file of all your transformations, so you can easily find what you did and with which primers (it should include: parental strain, primers and plasmid used for the casette amplification, and primers used for CHK PCR)

 * When creating a strain with a contact site reporter using the "split-Venus” method, test both proteins of the contact site reporter, with the two parts of the Venus proteins (VC and VN).
 In some cases, you can get a better signal with one pair over the other.